L-E-G/instruction-set-architecture/DESIGN.md

 ### Decode

-This stage will unpack the instruction type bits and the operation code bits of the instruction, and create an instance of the instruction to be executed.
+This stage will unpack the instruction type bits and the operation code bits of the instruction, determine which instruction this is based on the bits, and create an instance of the instruction to be executed.

 ### Execute

-This stage will perform whatever operation that the instruction calls for.
+This stage will perform whatever operation the instruction calls for.
+This is where the actual computing happens

 ### Memory Access